Retailing

 merchandisers, department stores and specialty retailers.
 One of the most

-remarkable trends in recent years has been the increasing market share of the
+remarkable trends in the past couple of decades has been the increased market share of the

 discount retailers such as Target, Wal-Mart and Kmart.
 Due to the introduction